The Happy Cat Site

 Can cats see in the dark

-These rods and cones are highly sensitive to the light which enters our eyes, and they turn it into a picture for our brains to interpret.
+These rod and cone cells are the highly sensitive to the light which enters our eyes, and turn it into a picture for our brains.

-We use them to distinguish outlines in gloomy conditions, and to differentiate between different shades of gray.
+We use them to distinguish outlines in gloomy conditions, and to differentiate between shades of gray.

 Cone cells are more sensitive in bright conditions, and we use them to see color and focus on complex shapes.